-Old House Restoration Services to Improve Curb Appeal
+Old House Restoration Makeovers Restore Lost Curb Appeal

-The following is a small sample of the over 800 rendering projects.
+The following is a small sample of the over 1600 projects.
 Click on the image to make it larger.
-I do not have a listing of the colors used in the projects below.
-If you are interested in obtaining the color name and code for any of the samples, please email me with the Project ID listed below the project name.
-There is a $20 research fee payable through Pay Pal or check.
-Also consider our paint color rendering service.
+I do not have a listing of the colors used in the projects below so there is a research fee.
+If you are interested in obtaining the color name and code for any of the samples, please email me with the Project ID listed below the project name along with Before, After, Alternate 1,2 etc. Please understand that the color calibration of your monitor affects the colors you see on your screen.
+There is a $20 research fee for the first color and $10 for each additional color payable through Pay Pal.

 Early 1800’s Oakely Farmhouse Portico